jfahrer/dockerizing_rails/_assignments/assignment_11.md

 Okay, now let's get webpacker working with rails 5.2.3

+## Set up Webpacker

+Tasks to complete solution:

+- Add the most recent version of webpacker gem as a bundler dependency
+- Add yarn via `apk` in the docker image
+- Mount a volume for the `node_modules` directory to `/usr/src/app/node_modules`
+- Install webpacker by running the rake task: `webpacker:install`
+- Navigate to localhost:3000 and open your web console.
+- If you see "Hello World from Webpacker!", it worked!

+> **Note**: Step-by-step solutions can be found below.
+All the steps above should excercise previously learned concepts.
+Give it a shot, then look below for help!

 Let's install the most recent version of webpacker by adding it the to the Gemfile.

 ```